dbrown499/Eunoia-Front-end/README.md

 # Eunoia 🌟
-Welcome to **Eunoia**, an eCommerce platform designed to bring my brother's clothing brand to life!
+Welcome to **Eunoia**, an eCommerce platform designed to provide small brand owner's a platform to expand their products to the world!
 This project is about more than just selling clothes; it's about celebrating creativity, connection, and individuality.

 Whether you're a developer checking out the code or a fashion enthusiast, Eunoia is here to inspire.